milvus-io/milvus/docs/design_docs/milvus_proto.md

 ## LoadCollection
 Load a collection data into cache of query node.
 Return a `common.Status`(see [common.Status](#status)) to tell client whether the operation is successful.
+Note: this interface only send a request to server ask to load collection, it returns at once after the request is consumed.
+Collection loading progress is asynchronously.
 ```
 rpc LoadCollection(LoadCollectionRequest) returns (common.Status) {}
 ```